JermellB/restagraph/README.md

 ## What it is, what it does and what it's for

-Restgraph is an application that dynamically generates a REST API in front of a graph database, based on a schema defined within that same database.
+Restagraph is an application that dynamically generates a REST API in front of a graph database, based on a schema defined within that same database.
 This includes features such as:

 - constraints on the relationships that can be created between two types of resource
     - this includes cardinality constraints, i.e. 1:1, 1:many, many:1 and many:many relationships